Advances in Temporal Point Processes: Bayesian, Neural, and LLM Approaches: Model Training

-Noise contrastive estimation (NCE) reframes parameter learning as a binary classification problem that distinguishes between observed data and artificially generated noise samples.
-This approach bypasses direct likelihood computation, making it particularly suitable for models with intractable likelihoods, such as TPPs.
 Both \citet{guo2018initiator} and \citet{mei2020noise} applied NCE techniques to estimate the parameters of TPPs.
-The key difference between their approaches lies in the specific NCE variant they adopt. \citet{guo2018initiator} employed the original binary classification formulation proposed by \citet{gutmann2012noise}, which treats the learning task as discriminating between real and noise sequences.
+The key difference between them lies in the specific NCE variant they adopt. \citet{guo2018initiator} employed the original binary classification formulation proposed by \citet{gutmann2012noise}, which treats the learning task as discriminating between real and noise sequences.
 In contrast, \citet{mei2020noise} adopted a ranking-based NCE variant introduced by \citet{jozefowicz2016exploring}, which is better suited for modeling conditional distributions—a natural fit for TPPs where future events are conditioned on historical ones.